 5. Technology Platform Selection

 Choosing target technology platforms shapes entire migration strategies.
 Moving to cloud-native databases versus traditional on-premises systems requires different approaches.
-Additionally, selecting modern data lakes versus conventional warehouses affects architecture design fundamentally.
+Selecting modern data lakes versus conventional warehouses affects architecture design fundamentally.
 Platform decisions determine which tools work, what skills teams need, and how data gets structured.
 Moreover, wrong platform choices discovered mid-project cause expensive rework and extended delays.

 Governance and Compliance in Legacy Data Migration